Skip to main content

 }

-You can also place this at ~/.config/kilo/kilo.json to set a global default.
+Place it at ~/.config/kilo/kilo.json for a global default instead.
 A project-root config takes precedence.
 VS Code users set their default model in the model picker (top of the Kilo Code panel).

 Use different models